assen-totin/cdn/README.md

 The Unix socket must be of type `stream`.
 The module will half-close the connection once it has written its request and will then expect the response, followed by full connection close by the authorisation body.

+NB: The `examples` directory contains a sample Unix domain socket server in NodeJS which supports socket half-closing.

 ## TCP socket

 Set the host and port for TCP connection in configuration options `cdn_tcp_host` and `cdn_tcp_port`.